 - One lemon, cut in half

 First, you will need to steam clean your microwave to loosen up food particles and get rid of as many stains as possible.
 This will make the scrubbing that comes next a bit easier.
-Most of your debris will simply wipe away with a damp rag.
+Most of your debris will simply be wiped away with a damp rag.

 Once you can see just which spots remain inside your microwave, it’s time to get to work.
 In a small bowl, mix together 1/4 cup of apple cider vinegar with three tablespoons of baking soda.
 This should create a paste with the consistency of toothpaste.
 You may need to adjust the ingredients slightly in order to achieve this consistency.